connxio/docs/docs/core-concepts.md

 # Core Concepts

-This page explores the core concepts that make up the building blocks of the ConnXio (CX) service.
-Understanding these concepts are essential to being successfully withing the ConnXio eco-system and we would strongly recommend reading the points below carefully.
+This page explores the core concepts that make up the building blocks of the Connxio (CX) service.
+Understanding these concepts are essential to being successfully withing the Connxio eco-system and we would strongly recommend reading the points below carefully.

 ## InterchangeId